Constraints on dark matter and astrophysics from tomographic $\gamma$-ray cross-correlations: Results

 We compute the angular power spectrum for the galaxy-clustering maps in 6 redshift bins with the \gammaray maps in 12 energy bins, resulting in 72 cross-correlations in total.
 We shall refer to an individual galaxy-\gammaray cross-correlation with the notation: {\it redshift bin $\times$ energy bin}.

 As a preliminary exploration of the data vector, we compute a rough estimate of the signal-to-noise ratio (SNR) in each power spectrum as

 where $N_d=24$ is the number of data points in any given power spectrum, and $\chi_0^2$ is the $\chi^2$ statistic (see Eq. \ref{eq:like}) for a null model (${\bf t}=0$).
 Since we are not fitting the data to a particular model at this stage (we do not consider any noise models), we shall take Eq. \ref{eq:snr} as a crude estimate of the detection significance for our cross-correlations.
+The rationale behind Eq. \ref{eq:snr} is that the expectation value of the $\chi^2$ for purely noise-dominated Gaussian noise is $N_d$, and thus the equation is a measure of the departure with respect to this expectation.
+Note that we will use a more principled definition for SNR when adopting a given model in the rest of the paper.

 In Fig. \ref{fig:snr}, we present a visualisation of $\widetilde{\rm SNR}$ for the $6\times12$ power spectra analysed in this work.
 From this qualitative estimate, we observe that the signal measurement is dominated by the intermediate energy bins (3 GeV $-$120 GeV), and that the 2-3 highest- and lowest-energy bins are largely noise-dominated.
 This is as expected, as \Fermi is most sensitive at intermediate energies \cite{0902.1089}.
-The highest $\widetilde{\rm SNR}$ is achieved in the $4 \times 4$ power spectrum, with a tentative $\sim 4\sigma$ detection of the signal.
+The highest $\widetilde{\rm SNR}$ is achieved in the $4 \times 4$ power spectrum, with a tentative $\sim 5\sigma$ detection of the signal.